sandialabs/slycat/docs/plugins.rst

 Once all plugin modules have been loaded, the server will call the `register_slycat_plugin` function in each module, if it exists.
 The function will be called with a `context` object as its sole argument.
-The plugin code uses the API provided by the `context` object to register new functionality.
-This explicit registration process allows a single plugin module to register as many new capabilities as it wishes, and the registration API will expand as we add new categories of plugin functionality to the server.
+The plugin code uses the API provided by the `context` object to register new functionality with the server.
+This explicit registration process allows a single plugin module to register as many new capabilities as it wishes, and the registration API continues to expand as we add new categories of plugin functionality to the server.

 ..
 NOTE::